javedali99/geospatial-and-earth-science-data/README.md

 ## 🛰️ Satellite Imagery

-Find high-resolution satellite imagery for remote sensing applications:
+Satellite imagery datasets provide high-resolution, multi-spectral data captured from space.
+They are widely used for monitoring land use, vegetation, urban growth, and disaster impacts, as well as for geospatial analysis and remote sensing applications.

 1. **Sentinel Open Access Hub**
    🔗 [https://scihub.copernicus.eu/](https://scihub.copernicus.eu/)